derdritte/timestamper/README.md

 ## What

-This script splits up an audiofile from Google Books, which you can download for some of the audiobooks they offer.
-The combined audiofile is separated into chapters and tagged appropriately (with title and track-number, other tags are copied from the input-file).
+This script splits up an exported audiobook from Google Books, which you can download for some of the audiobooks they offer.
+This combined audiofile is separated into chapters and tagged appropriately (with title and track-number, other tags are copied from the input-file).

 ## Requirements

 * ffmpeg
 * python3.7+
 * pip (or whatever you want to install the requirements with)
-* see requirements.txt
 * internet connection (to connect to Google Books via http/s, nothing complicated)
 * the exported audiofile from Google Books
 * the link to the audiobook you are working with